michristianson/ech-capacities-cpp/README.md

 I wrote this code in 2016 as part of a Research Experience for Undergraduates (REU) program at Columbia University.
 This research ultimately resulted in a [paper](https://arxiv.org/abs/1610.00566) (co-authored with Jo Nelson, and published under my former legal name) that extends some of Hutchings' results in "Beyond ECH Capacities."
 Note: this research was partially supported by NSF grants DMS-1206667, DMS-0970108, and a Graduate Research Fellowship.

 This version of the library is written in C++.
 The original version was written in Haskell; however, some of the combinatorics involved are very computationally intensive, so I rewrote it in C++, which resulted in a huge performance improvement.
 If you're interested in doing computations for research with this library, I recommend this version.
 However, if just want to play around with some of these combinatorial computations and see how they work, the Haskell version should work just fine.
-If you're interested, you can found the Haskell version [here](LINK).
+If you're interested, you can found the Haskell version [here](https://github.com/michristianson/ech-capacities-haskell).

-The name of the library, "CTD," is short for "convex toric domains."
-These are the specific types of symplectic manifolds that Hutchings' criterion applies to.
-They also correspond to certain combinatorial objects, which play a large role in Hutchings' criterion.